qiuliwang/LIDC-IDRI-Toolbox-python/README.md

 Personal toolbox for lidc-idri dataset / lung cancer / nodule
 This project is a piece of shit, but it can really help to get information from LIDC-IDRI.
 I am willing to make it better with your help.

 Code in codeForLIDC is used for LIDC-IDRI researches.
-Code in codeforclinic is for our clinical researches.

 For the label information, you can refer to [Shen S , Han S X , Aberle D R , et al. An Interpretable Deep Hierarchical Semantic Convolutional Neural Network for Lung Nodule Malignancy Classification[J].
 2018.](<https://arxiv.org/abs/1806.00712>).

 ## Key code in CodeForLIDC